muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

-Then BdM processes this data as part of a repeated game in which he finds the optimum decision point for all parties involved, across all dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration all actor try to bring someone else to their position, whether successful or not, or how much depends on the 3 attributes shown earlier, and BdM's special algorithm. if someone has high salience on an issue for example, has lots of influence, this
+Then BdM processes this data as part of a repeated game in which he finds the optimum decision point for all parties involved, across all dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration all actors try to bring someone else to their position, whether successful or not, or how much depends on the 3 attributes shown earlier, and BdM's special algorithm. if someone has high salience on an issue for example, has lots of influence, this